genericvideogamenpc/totk-video-creation-mods/README.md

 Note that all of these mods were intended for use on 1.1.1, some of them may work in other versions, but I cannot guarentee they will work.
 1. Greenscreen Slabs

 Greenscreen slabs is a mod that turns DgnObj_Small_BoardStone_A_03 into a completely green object, though it has visual bugs.
 It also changes some of the textures of a few other things, since I was too lazy to make sure I was only changing the texture of the object.
 If you want help spawning the object, check out my save editor, linked above!
-You can edit your save and get that object and spawn it by dropping (specifically through DPAD-UP, as the inventory menu breaks when you try to select it.
+You can edit your save and get that object and spawn it by dropping (specifically through DPAD-UP, as the inventory menu breaks when you try to select it).

-3. Bluescreen Slabs
+2. Bluescreen Slabs

 Same as above, just with blue slabs instead of green.

-5. No Bloom
+3. No Bloom

 Disables that pesky bloom!
 This can help improve the look of light as the game is extremely heavy on its use of bloom.
 Great with greenscreen or bluescreen!